Unification of Neutrino-Neutrino and Neutrino-Antineutrino Oscillations: Introduction

-The paper is organized as follows.
-In section II, we define our notations used in this paper.
-In section III, we review the relativistic derivation of the oscillation probabilities for the neutrinos with only the Dirac mass term.
-In section IV, we present the derivation of the oscillation probabilities for the neutrinos with only the Majorana mass term.
-In section V, we compare our results to the previous ones in the case of the neutrinos with only the Majorana neutrino.
-In section VI, we summarize our results in this paper.
+The structure of the paper is organized as follows: In Section II, we define the notation used throughout this work.
+Section III reviews the relativistic derivation of oscillation probabilities for neutrinos with only the Dirac mass term.
+In Section IV, we present the derivation of oscillation probabilities for neutrinos with only the Majorana mass term.
+In Section V, we compare our results with previous findings concerning neutrinos with only the Majorana mass term.
+Finally, in Section VI, we summarize the results obtained in this paper.